eBay/ebayui-core/CONTRIBUTING.md

 Before creating your pull request you have two options regarding what to do with the commit history of your feature branch:

 1. Squash all superfluous commits.
 If more than 1 commit remains, then clearly label your PR as "do not squash" in order to keep this commit history.
-Any subsequent commits to the branch (i.e. those made after code review) may also meed squashing by you.
+Any subsequent commits to the branch (i.e. those made after code review) may also need squashing by you.
 1. Do not squash any commits and clearly mark your PR as "must squash" to indicate to the reviewer that you do not wish to keep any commit history.
 If you wish to keep any subsequent commits (i.e. after code review), you will now need to switch tracks to option 1 above.

 If a pull request is received with a bewildering commit history that is difficult to reason with (e.g. 10+ commits containing obscure commit messages, previously committed code, old branch merges, etc), it will most likely be deemed too risky and therefore closed immediately.